Tanmay8399/LockedMe.com/README.md

         Navigation option to close the current execution context and return to the main context

-  3) _ Option to close the application_[Phase 1 project output.pdf](https://github.com/Tanmay8399/LockedMe.com/files/8111204/Phase.1.project.output.pdf)
+  _3) _ Option to close the application_[Phase 1 project output.pdf](https://github.com/Tanmay8399/LockedMe.com/files/8111204/Phase.1.project.output.pdf)_

-#Code designed to display the welcome screen.
+# Code designed to display the welcome screen.
 It displays:

 Application name and the developer details